 |Financial Accounting III|

-A student considering a minor in accounting should check with his or her faculty advisor as early as possible as to applicability of Accounting Minor courses to elective credit.
+A student considering a minor in accounting should check with his or her faculty advisor as early as possible as to the applicability of Accounting Minor courses to elective credit.

 Advising Course Plan - Accounting Major